arnoldcano/deploybot/README.md

 DeployBot understands the following commands:

+- `deploybot <user> has <role> role` - Assigns a role to a user
+- `deploybot <user> doesn't have <role> role` - Removes a role from a user
+- `deploybot brain show storage` - Display the contents that are persisted in the brain
+- `deploybot brain show storage --key=[key]` - Display the contents that are persisted with specified key in the brain
+- `deploybot brain show users` - Display all users that hubot knows about
 - `deploybot deploy project` - deploys project/master to 'prod'
 - `deploybot deploy project to server` - deploys project/master to server
 - `deploybot deploy project/branch` - deploys project/branch to 'prod'